bruh3396/favorites-search-gallery/README.md

 * Remove favorites without reloading page
 * Add favorites from other users' favorites pages
 * Only wait on fetching once
-  * Favorites are stored in a client database after fetching them for the first time
+  * Favorites are cached in a client database after fetching them for the first time
   * Allows for quick loading anytime later
 * Add custom or existing tags to favorites
     * Allows for complex tags and grouping (essentially folders)